andrasbarany/possessives-experiment-ibex/elooadaas/README.md

     - Why could that be the case?
     - Nominative possessor only allow for one possibility: null D
     - Dative possessors appear in a variety of contexts, so speakers need the extra hint?

+- Null Ds: is there actually **no D** in have-constructions?
+That would explain the lack of specificity?
+No D, no Spec? → Nothing to host the possessor?